-4.9 Unders and overs accounting
+4.9 Distributions of unders and overs amount

-- (a) Unders or overs accounting is the outcome of the reconciliation of Access revenue with applicable Ceiling Limits undertaken by ARTC as part of the annual ACCC compliance assessment under section 4.10.
-ARTC will calculate the total unders or overs amount as part of its submission to the ACCC (section 4.10(a)(ii)).
-The amount may need to be adjusted in accordance with a determination by the ACCC. - (b) For each Constrained Coal Customer, ARTC will: - (i) establish a Constrained Coal Customer Account; - determine the annual allocation of the total unders or overs amount to each Constrained Coal Customer in accordance with the methodology specified at (iii); - (iii) determine an allocation of the total unders or overs amount, for each Constrained Coal Customer based on the proportion of revenue, paid for Access Rights over the Constrained Network, by each Constrained Coal Customer, net of any rebate of the take or pay component of the Charges paid to that Constrained Coal Customer following the application of the system wide true-up tests and the annual individual reconciliation, and where applicable, in accordance with the equitable allocation to be carried out under section 10.2; - (iv) add or subtract the annual allocation for the calendar year from the opening balance in each applicable Constrained Coal Customer Account in determining the closing balance of the applicable Constrained Coal Customer Account for that calendar year; - (v) advise each Constrained Coal Customer of the details of its Constrained Coal Customer Account; and - (vi) reconcile the Constrained Coal Customer Accounts by one of two methods, being:
+- (a) [Not used] - (b) For each Constrained Coal Customer, ARTC will: - (i) establish a Constrained Coal Customer Account; - (ii) determine the annual allocation of the total unders or overs amount to each Constrained Coal Customer in accordance with the methodology specified at sub-section (b)(iii); - (iii) determine an allocation of the total unders or overs amount, for each Constrained Coal Customer based on the proportion of Access revenue, paid for Access Rights over the Constrained Network, by each Constrained Coal Customer, net of any rebate of the take or pay component of the Charges paid to that Constrained Coal Customer following the application of the system true-up tests and the annual individual reconciliation, and where applicable, in accordance with the equitable allocation to be carried out under section 10.2. - (iv) add or subtract the annual allocation for the calendar year from the opening balance in each applicable Constrained Coal Customer Account in determining the closing balance of the applicable Constrained Coal Customer Account for that calendar year; - (v) advise each Constrained Coal Customer of the details of its Constrained Coal Customer Account: and - (vi) reconcile the Constrained Coal Customer Accounts by one of two methods, being: - (A) ARTC bringing the closing balance of each Constrained Coal Customer Account back to zero by refunding or collecting the applicable amount to or from, respectively, each Constrained Coal Customer within 20 Business Days of the ACCC making its final determination for the relevant Compliance Assessment; or - (B) mutual agreement between the parties, which must result in an outcome that is equitable for all Constrained Coal Customers. - (c) For clarity, any refund provided to a Constrained Coal Customer under section 4.9(b)(vi)(A) will not exceed the total payments made by the Constrained Coal Customer in excess of their Floor Contribution for the Segments in the relevant Constrained Network in a calendar year. - (d) If ARTC voluntarily waives TOP Charges for an Access Holder that are otherwise contractually payable those waived TOP Charges are recoverable through increased TOP Charges applied to other Access Holders, or through unders and overs accounting under this section 4, or through a combination of both, except where the waiver is for the

-- (A) ARTC bringing the closing balance of each Constrained Coal Customer Account back to zero by refunding or collecting the applicable amount to or from, respectively, each Constrained Coal Customer; or - (B) mutual agreement between the parties, which must result in an outcome that is equitable for all Constrained Coal Customers. - (c) For clarity, any refund provided to a Constrained Coal Customer under section 4.9(b)(vi)(A) will not exceed the total payments made by the Constrained Coal Customer in excess of Direct Costs in a calendar year. - (d) If ARTC voluntarily waives TOP Charges for an Access Holder that are otherwise contractually payable those waived TOP Charges are recoverable through increased TOP Charges applied to other Access Holders, or through unders and overs accounting under this section 4.9, or through a combination of both, except where the waiver is for the sole benefit of the Access Holder whose TOP Charges have been waived. - (e) A waiver of TOP Charges by ARTC under clause 11 of the Indicative Access Holder Agreement (including to facilitate a permanent change to the Service Assumptions for a Train Path as contemplated at clause 11.5(c)(iii) of the Indicative Access Holder Agreement) that would result in the use of an Indicative Service by that Access Holder or, in ARTC's reasonable opinion, a non-indicative Service by that Access Holder which provides for more efficient use of Capacity or Coal Chain Capacity will, for the purposes of subsection (d), be deemed to: - (i) have benefits that are not solely for the Access Holder whose TOP Charges have been waived; and - (ii) be recoverable through increased TOP Charges applied to other Access Holders, or through unders and overs accounting under this section 4.9, or through a combination of both. - (f) To avoid doubt, any variation to TOP Charges paid during a calendar year resulting from complying with section 4 of the Undertaking, and specifically through complying with the applicable Ceiling Limit and calculation of any allocation of the total unders and overs amount, will not constitute a voluntary waiver of TOP Charges for the purpose of subsections (d) and (e).
+- sole benefit of the Access Holder whose TOP Charges have been waived. - (e) A waiver of TOP Charges by ARTC under clause 11 of the Indicative Access Holder Agreement that would result in the use of a Service by that Access Holder which provides for more efficient use of Capacity or Coal Chain Capacity will, for the purposes of subsection (d), be deemed to: - (i) have benefits that are not solely for the Access Holder whose TOP Charges have been waived; and - (ii) be recoverable through increased TOP Charges applied to other Access Holders, or through unders and overs accounting under this section 4.9, or through a combination of both. - (f) To avoid doubt, any variation to TOP Charges paid during a calendar year resulting from complying with section 4 of the Undertaking, and specifically through complying with the applicable Ceiling Limit and calculation of any allocation of the total unders and overs amount, will not constitute a voluntary waiver of TOP Charges for the purpose of subsections (d) and (e).